 From the banks of the Garonne river to the Canal du Midi, passing by the Capitole square and the Cité de l’Espace, Toulouse is a city of contrasts.
 But it is near the Basilica Saint Sernin that truly beats the heart of the city.
 Especially for antiques and junk lovers.

-Every Saturday morning of the year, from 6 a.m. to 1:30 p.m., as many as 70 professional exhibitors gather around the walls of the Basilica Saint Sernin, to sell a bit of everything, but mostly beautiful vintage items from the 30s to 80s, and intriguing antiques dating back to the last century.
+Every Saturday morning of the year, from 8 am to 1:00 pm, as many as 70 professional exhibitors gather around the walls of the Basilica Saint Sernin (and now along Boulevard Michelet), to sell a bit of everything, but mostly beautiful vintage items from the 30s to 80s, and intriguing antiques dating back to the last century.
 Vintage pieces of furniture, paintings, old books, posters from the 1950s, ornaments, old linen, wrought iron, trinkets and other rarities, are some of the treasures to pore over at the Brocante Saint Sernin or take back home.

-Three things that characterize the Brocante Saint Sernin, is the quality of the exhibited goods, its spirit of conviviality and the relatively fair prices charged by its merchants (particularly when compared to Paris).
+Three things that characterize the Brocante Saint Aubin / Saint Sernin, is the quality of the exhibited goods, its spirit of conviviality and the relatively fair prices charged by its merchants (particularly when compared to Paris).
 Talking about prices, bargaining is a generally accepted practice.

-It is therefore not surprising to hear that the Brocante Saint Sernin is a popular destination among booksellers and stallholders in Toulouse, antique shops owners in the region, and other flea market enthusiasts from abroad.
+It is therefore not surprising to hear that the Brocante Saint Aubin / Saint Sernin is a popular destination among booksellers and stallholders in Toulouse, antique shops owners in the region, and other flea market enthusiasts from abroad.

-It is certainly a good thing not to be too agoraphobic since the crowd at the Brocante Saint Sernin can be a bit overwhelming some weekends.
-But all in all, a trip to the Saint Sernin flea market is its own reward.
+It is certainly a good thing not to be too agoraphobic since the crowd at the Brocante Saint Sernin / Saint Aubin can be a bit overwhelming some weekends.
+But all in all, a trip to the Saint Aubin / Saint Sernin flea market is its own reward.
 And as it is the case with all flea markets in southwestern France and Provence, one gets quickly enchanted by this singing and inviting accent, that is a permanent reminiscence of the conviviality and bon vivre Toulousain.

 The church is particularly noted for the quality and quantity of its Romanesque sculpture.
 In 1998 the Basilica of Saint-Sernin was added to the UNESCO World Heritage Sites.
 It is today an important stop for pilgrims on their way to Santiago de Compostela, and a pilgrimage location in its own right.

-Where: Marché à la Brocante Saint-Sernin – Place Saint-Sernin, 31000 Toulouse, France
+Where: Marché à la Brocante Saint-Sernin – Boulevard Michelet, 31000 Toulouse, France